sanjeev-hiremath/course-project/CodeBook.md

 This codebook describes the variables, data and the transformation done to the downloaded dataset

+Following clean data files in the format "File_name.txt" are produced by running the R code in a working directory where the raw data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+"data_set_with_the_averages.txt" and "merged_clean_data_set.txt"

+To view the files use following commands (you can chooose any file name to load into as you please) in R studio:
+>cleanedAverageData<- read.table("data_set_with_the_averages.txt")
+> View(cleanedAverageData)

-##Following describes the cleaned dataset saved by the script as merged_clean_data_set.txt:
+##Following describes the cleaned dataset saved by the script as "merged_clean_data_set.txt":

 This dataset has 10299 observation of 68 variables
 The variables are listed below with the line number shown in [], these variables are selected based on "mean" or "std" appearing in the description as per the assignment criteria: